Resolution of Singularities of Arithmetical Threefolds II: Projection Theorem: very transverse case, resolution of .

 {\it First assume that} $d\geq 2$, i.e. $k(x')\neq k(x)$.
 The conclusion follows trivially from (1) if $\beta (x)\geq 1$, so we may assume that $\beta (x)<1$.

 The proof involves picking some element $G\in \mathrm{cl}_{\mu_0,\omega (x)}$, $G\neq 0$ \cite{CoP2} middle of p.
 1930 and computing the order of its transform. {\it This is done after possibly performing the Tschirnhausen transformation described in} \cite{CoP2} {\bf I.8.3.6}.
-We consider several cases:
+We discuss according to the set $J_0$ in (\ref{eq7426bis}):

 {\it Case 1: $J_0 \nsubseteq p\N$}.
 Arguing as in \cite{CoP2} {\bf I.8.7.7}, we get

 {\it Case 2: $J_0 \subseteq p\N$ and $B(x)\not \in \N$}.
 By \cite{CoP2} (4) on p.1930, we get

 {\it Case 3: $J_0 \subseteq p\N$, $B(x) \in \N$ and $G=U_1^{-pd_1}{\partial F_{p,Z,\alpha} \over \partial U_2}$}.
 Amending \cite{CoP2} {\bf I.8.7.8} as in (\ref{eq7425}), we obtain the bound $\beta (x')\leq \beta (x)/d$ except possibly if $j_1=p^a$; in this case, we let